 - At St. John's, we strive to provide a good education for all our pupils.
-Senior leaders and staff work very hard to build positive relationships with all parents.
-However, the school is obliged to have procedures in place in case there are complaints by parents or carers of pupils currently enrolled at St. John's.
+Senior leaders and staff work very hard to build positive relationships with all parents and carers.
+However, the school is obliged to have procedures in place in case there are complaints by parents of pupils currently enrolled at St. John's.
 The following policy sets out the procedures that the school follows in such cases. - Our school aims to be fair, open and honest when dealing with any complaint.
-We give careful consideration to all complaints internally, and deal with them as swiftly as possible.
+We give careful consideration to all complaints, and deal with them as swiftly as possible.
 We aim to resolve any complaint through dialogue and mutual understanding, as it is in everyone's interest that complaints are resolved at the earliest possible stage.
 In all cases, we put the interests of the pupil above all else.
-We provide sufficient opportunity for any complaint to be fully discussed, and then resolved. - We deal with all complaints in accordance with procedures laid down below, which are based on Paragraph 33 of the independent school standards.
+We provide sufficient opportunity for any complaint to be fully discussed, and then resolved. - We deal with all complaints in accordance with the procedure laid down below, which pays regard to Part 7 (Paragraph 33) of the independent school standards.
+The procedure is only for the use of parents of pupils currently enrolled at St. John's Preparatory and Senior School.

-The Process
+The process